vuejs/router/.github/contributing.md

 ## Project Structure

+Vue Router source code can be found in the `src` directory:

+- `src/components`: RouterLink and RouterView components.
+- `src/history`: history implementations that are instantianble with `create*History()`.
+This folder contains code related to using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+- `src/matcher`: RouteMatcher implementation.
+Contains the code that transforms paths like `/users/:id` into regexes and handle the transformation of locations like `{ name: 'UserDetail', params: { id: '2' } }` to strings.
+It contains path ranking logic and the part of dynamic routing that concerns matching urls in the right order.
+- `src/utils`: contains util functions that are used accross other sections of the router but are not contained by them.
+- `src/router`: contains the router creation, navigation execution, using the matcher, the history implementation.
+- `src/index`: contains all public API as exports.
+- `src/types`: contains global types that are used across multiple sections of the router.

 ## Contributing Tests

 Unit tests are located inside `__tests__`.
 Consult the [Jest docs](https://jestjs.io/docs/en/using-matchers) and existing test cases for how to write new test specs.
 Here are some additional guidelines:

 - Use the minimal API needed for a test case.
 For example, if a test can be written without involving the reactivity system or a component, it should be written so.
 This limits the test's exposure to changes in unrelated parts and makes it more stable.
 - Use the minimal API needed for a test case.
 For example, if a test concerns the `router-link` component, don't create a router instance, mock the needed properties instead.
+- Write a unit test whenever possible

-- If a test is specific to a browser, make sure to indicate it on the test.
-TODO: example
+- If a test is specific to a browser, create an e2e (end to end) test and make sure to indicate it on the test

 ## Credits

-Thank you to all the people who have already contributed to Vue.js!
+Thank you to all the people who have already contributed to Vue Router!

 <a href="https://github.com/vuejs/vue/graphs/contributors"><img src="https://opencollective.com/vuejs/contributors.svg?width=890" /></a>